-Today, sex workers use code to communicate, and the same was true in the 18th century, like when men asked for "private theatricals" rather than propositioning actresses.
-And, unlike today, many high-end sex workers wanted their names in prostitute directories, which listed their address, price list, and "bedroom specialties."
+Today, sex workers use code to communicate, and the same was true in the 18th and 19th centuries, like when men asked for "private theatricals" instead of propositioning actresses.
+And, unlike today, many high-end professionals wanted their names in prostitute directories, which listed their address, price list, and "bedroom specialties."

-Surprisingly, many 18th-century sex workers started the day by brushing their teeth.
-Although the practice was uncommon at the time, artifacts show that these women owned toothbrushes and tooth powder, the 18th-century version of toothpaste.
-In addition to toothbrushes, sex workers relied on hair combs and other tools to cultivate the right appearance.
-The sex industry was more visible than ever in the 1700s, which meant that sex workers cultivated a manicured appearance.
+Surprisingly, many sex workers in this era started the day by brushing their teeth.
+Although the practice was uncommon at the time, artifacts show that these women owned toothbrushes and tooth powder, the 19th-century version of toothpaste.
+In addition to toothbrushes, these professionals relied on hair combs and other tools to cultivate the right appearance.
+The industry was more visible than ever in the 1700s and 1800s, which meant that working women were compelled to present a manicured and attractive appearance.

-After brushing their teeth, 18th-century sex workers continued their morning routine by treating their diseases – including sexually transmitted ones.
-Research into the artifacts in a 19th-century brothel uncovered one of the treatments: copaiba oil, used to combat stomach cancer, ulcers, and venereal diseases.
-Sex workers also used vaginal syringes for cleanliness and disease prevention.
-The syringes might contain mercury, arsenic, or vinegar, and they were also used to treat venereal diseases and induce abortions.
+After brushing their teeth, ladies of the night continued their morning routine by treating their diseases - including sexually transmitted ones.
+Research into the artifacts in a 19th-century cathouse uncovered one of the treatments: copaiba oil, used to combat stomach cancer, ulcers, and venereal diseases.
+These women also used vaginal syringes for cleanliness and disease prevention.
+Using substances such as mercury, arsenic, or vinegar, and the syringes were used to treat venereal diseases and induce abortions.

-Most 18th-century sex workers weren't single women: they often lived with boyfriends but were unmarried.
-In 1791, a London police magistrate claimed there were 50,000 prostitutes working in London, but at least half of these women lived with a partner, and many likely had children as well.
-And, of course, not all of the women included in the "prostitute" count fit the modern understanding of the term.
-At the time, the term could be used to refer to both sex workers and women who lived with partners out of wedlock, so exact numbers are impossible to know.
-Many sex workers walked the streets in their own neighborhoods, while others worked in red-light districts.
-Some practiced their trade at the dockyards of London or near Waterloo Station, known for "half naked" women.
+Many women in the industry in the 18th and 19th centuries weren't single - they often lived with boyfriends but were unmarried.
+In 1791, a London police magistrate claimed there were 50,000 "prostitutes" in London, but at least half of these women lived with a partner, and many likely had children as well.
+And, of course, not all of the women included in the count fit the modern understanding of the term.
+At the time, the word could be used to refer to both ladies of the night and women who lived with partners out of wedlock, so exact numbers are impossible to know.
+Many women walked the streets in their own neighborhoods, while others worked in red-light districts.
+Some practiced their trade at the dockyards of London or near Waterloo Station, which was known for "half-naked" women.

 So, before you head out for your day of work, don't forget to kiss your partner goodbye.

 In London, 18th-century sex workers wanted their names in Harris's List of Covent Garden Ladies.
 The book, a directory of prostitutes, came out annually from 1757 to 1795.
-Each woman's listing included her address, price, and her "bedroom specialties."
-Because Harris's List appealed to well-off gentlemen, prostitutes wanted to appear in its pages.
+Each woman's listing included her address, price, and "bedroom specialties."
+Because Harris's List appealed to well-off gentlemen, women in the industry wanted to appear in its pages.
 After all, it was one of the era's best forms of advertisement.

 One edition described Charlotte Hayes, a well-known lady of the night, this way: